nhsconnect/gpconnect/pages/appointments/appointments_use_case_amend_an_appointment.md

 The typical flow to amend an appointment is:

- 1. Search by `NHS Number` for, or otherwise obtain, a `Patient` resource.
+ 1. Search by NHS number for, or otherwise obtain, a `Patient` resource.
  2. Search for `Appointment` resources for the `Patient` resource.
  3. Choose an `Appointment` resource and update `description` and/or `comment` fields.